WahomeKezia/MiniProject2-Cohort2/README.md

   </div>

 # MiniProject2-_-Cohort2
-In class project , I improve a simple BMI calcultor applications by implementing the following concepts
+In class project , I improve a simple BMI calculator application by implementing the following concepts

 - Authentification
 - Data Persistance - The user can view their past BMI data